About Us

 Rhonda has worked and volunteered in the not-for-profit sector for the last 20 years.
 The focus of her work has been in key priority areas that include education, literacy, food security, ending violence against women, truth and reconciliation and now career development.
 Her work is done in relationship and genuine partnership with individuals and communities whose realities have made it challenging for them to pursue their dreams and reach their full potential.
 The lens through which Rhonda does her work is based in social justice and believes in the importance of meeting people where they are at and empowering them to become their own advocates and champions.

-Currently working as the CEO for Career Trek, a Manitoba-based charitable organization, Rhonda is focused on building relationships with government, business, industry and communities to expand programming, inside and outside the province.
+As the former CEO for Career Trek, a Manitoba-based charitable organization, Rhonda is focused on building relationships with government, business, industry and communities to expand programming, inside and outside the province.
 The goal is to support youth who face racialized barriers giving them the tools, resources, and experiences they need to prepare for the future of work.

 Staff Representative